 Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

-These air conditioning problems are amongst the most common reported to our field service engineers and engineering staff.
+The following air conditioning problems are amongst the most common reported to our field service engineers and engineering staff.
 If they aren’t attended to or remedied promptly, they could cause damage to your building, business downtime, industrial relations or human resource issues, causing interruption to your business downtime.

 1. Short cycling

-Air conditioning cooling ineffectively due to excessive workload
+Cooling is ineffective due to excessive workload

 Complaints can sometimes be made that a room is too hot during warmer periods, even though the air conditioning is switched on.